oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

 1. Outage starts on the source database.

 2. Set the environment to the source database and start a level 1 final backup.
 When you start the driver script with `L1F`, it performs not only the final backup but also sets the tablespaces in *read-only* mode and starts a Data Pump full transportable export.
+When prompted for *system password*, enter *ftexuser*.

     ```
     <copy>